-The study reduces bias by limiting the sampling to a single species with similar residence time in the river.
+The study reduces variability by limiting the sampling to a single species with similar residence time in the river.
 Additionally, fish processing and analysis methods will be standardized to provide directly comparable results over time.
 The standardization allows the study to be repeated for use as a "yardstick" to monitor PCB concentrations in fish tissue over time.
-These analyses will provide a direct link to the efficacy of control actions on the bioaccumulation of PCBs in fish tissue in the Spokane River.
+These analyses are expected to provide a direct link to the efficacy of implemented control actions on the bioaccumulation of PCBs in fish tissue in the Spokane River.